Holiday lights show coming to Altamont fairgrounds, but not with PAL

 Although the show had always been a fundraising event for PAL, Phillips said the group has other financial streams, so the main concern was preserving the show as a cultural institution for the region, calling it a “top-three Capital District event.”

-Despite the change in venue and management, local enthusiasm is evident on social media, where users are celebrating the news and defending the fairgrounds from detractors who worry about traffic and other quality-of-life impacts.
+Despite the change in venue and management, local enthusiasm for the new show is evident on social media, where users are celebrating the news and defending the fairgrounds from detractors who worry about traffic and other quality-of-life impacts.

 The PAL event was unpopular with some Washington Park neighbors perturbed by traffic congestion, causing PAL to look for a new venue.
 PAL organizers estimated that, from 1997, when the show opened in Albany, till it closed in 2022, more than two million people had visited the display.